 American Airlines is unique in the fact that they have co-branded credit card relationships with both Citi and Barclays – most airlines have exclusive relationships with just one bank.

-This is significant because you can earn the welcome offer bonus on each card, netting you 110,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Card) and spending $3,000 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.
+This is significant because you can earn the welcome offer bonus on each card, netting you 110,000 American Airlines miles after paying one annual fee (the Barclays AAdvantage Red Aviator Mastercard) and spending $2,500 on the Citi AAdvantage Platinum Select Card in the first three months of card membership.

 How Far Can 110,000 AAdvantage Miles Take You?